 So how does a card counter keep track of the cards in blackjack?
-While there are many different systems and variations, counting cards is usually as simple as adding and subtracting the number 1.
+Wondering how to count cards?
+While there are many different systems and variations of card counting.
+Counting cards is usually as simple as adding and subtracting the number 1.
 Subtract one when a high card is dealt and add one when a low card is dealt.
 The greater the count, the more high cards in the shoe, and the more high cards in the deck, the greater the counting edge for the player.

 By also keeping track of the number of decks remaining in the shoe, you can get the true Count, which will give you an even better idea of how stacked the deck is.

 We need to explain what card counters don’t do.
 They don’t memorize all the cards in the shoe.
 That’s impossible for anyone (except Dustin Hoffman’s character in Rain Man and he’s a fictional character).
 Card counters don’t make seemingly crazy plays like hitting on 19 to get that 2.
 They don’t know exactly what the next card will be.
 They have a general idea of what cards should be coming up and with that information they can gain the edge – the counting edge!
 So if you are wondering “is card counting dead“?
 It is not.

 How to Count Cards?
 We cover the following counting systems:

 If you are planning on counting cards at the casinos, you may want to read the article about the methods used by casinos to prevent card counting!
 Also, since you are interested in counting cards grab some coffee and read about Edge Sorting, Hole Carding, Shuffle Tracking, Wonging in Blackjack, Camouflage Betting, Team Play, Betting Spread, & Risk Of Ruin.
 You can check out our post about Don Schlesinger as it also contains further links to card counting strategies.